Methadone vs. Suboxone®: What’s the Difference?

 • Difficulty concentrating

-1. Cost
+Cost

-2. Addiction History
+Addiction History

-3. Program Flexibility
+Program Flexibility

-Choosing a MAT Program
+Enrolling in a MAT Program

-Reaching Recovery With AppleGate
+Reaching Recovery with AppleGate

 You won’t find any judgment at AppleGate.
 We understand opioid addiction can happen to anyone, and unlike other clinics, we don’t discharge patients for suffering a relapse.
-Relapse is often part of the process, and we work to address it, rather than punish it.
+Relapse is often part of the process, and we work to address it rather than punish it.